zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

     ![Screenshot showing Overview tab of Azure VM](./sql_vm_portal.png)

-* At first login, as mentioned in the "Automation Flow" section, a logon script will get executed.
+* At first login a logon script will get executed.
 This script was created as part of the automated deployment process.

     Let the script to run its course and **do not close** the PowerShell session, this will be done for you once completed.